yodobrin/BlobInsight/README.md

 Data Factory was used as it provides no-code alternative and for the sake of one-time data movement it provide a simple solution.
 We selected Azure Databricks for its ease of operational and keeping your spark cluster to the minimum, as you can create a single node cluster for the purpose of these analytics.

+## Taking your first steps

+__1. Data Prep - Enabling logs and Blob Inventory:__ Enabling your diagnostic logs should be done as preliminary step, we need logs that span over a long period of time - the minimum is a month, however since some of the rules and policies span beyond 30 days, extending the logs to 3 or 6 months would provide better understanding of your blob's access patterns.
+The Blob Inventory setup can be once you have a month or so worth of logs.

+__2. Data Movement:__ Use Azure Data Factory or other tool of your choice.
+It is assumed that both data points exist in the same data lake and as parquet files.

+__3. Data Analytics:__ Create or reuse a Azure Databricks workspace.
+Getting started we suggest to start with a single node cluster.
+Import the notebook from this repository and follow the steps mentioned in the notebook.

 ## Conclusion

 Every storage account has its own way of being used, so policies will differ.
 This guide, along with the Databricks notebook, helps you get a grip on how your storage is accessed and lets you set policies based on real use.
 Just a heads-up: we're providing this guide and the notebook 'as is' — they're a starting point for deeper analysis or other work you might want to do.